MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-emissions-impact-dashboard.md

 #### App setup

-**I’m receiving an error at the time of connecting my data with the calculator.
+**I’m receiving an error at the time of connecting my data with the dashboard.
 What can I do?**

 First, check in Azure Cost Management that you have IT Admin privileges.
 If you don’t, request this access from your administrator.
 Next, ensure you’re using the correct enrollment number.

 **I entered my enrollment number, but my company data isn’t loading.
 What’s the issue?**

-The Sustainability Calculator Public Preview may take up to 24 hours to load your data.
+The Emissions Impact Dashboard may take up to 24 hours to load your data.
 Return after 24 hours and select the **Refresh** button in Power BI.

 **Is Microsoft trying to shift responsibility for emissions from Microsoft to me?**

 No. Carbon emissions from Azure services are reported as Microsoft's scope 1 and 2 emissions, consistent with the industry-standard [Greenhouse Gas (GHG) Protocol](https://ghgprotocol.org/).
 The GHG Protocol defines scope 3 emissions as emissions another entity emits on your behalf, and are inherently double-counted.
-The Microsoft Sustainability Calculator provides new transparency to your scope 3 emissions associated with the use of Azure services, specifically Scope 3 Category 1 "Purchased goods and services".
+The Emissions Impact Dashboard provides new transparency to your scope 3 emissions associated with the use of Azure services, specifically Scope 3 Category 1 "Purchased goods and services".

 **Why are my emissions from use of the Microsoft cloud so much lower than they would be if I were using an on-premises solution?**